A woman who called a Black child a slur has raised a backlash but also thousands of dollars

 NOTE CONTENTS: This story contains a term that refers to a racial slur.

 A video showing a Minnesota woman at a playground last week openly admitting to using a racist slur against a Black child has garnered millions of views.
-But what’s been equally appalling for some is that the woman has raised hundreds of thousands of dollars in crowdfunds.
+Maybe equally viral has been a crowdfunding effort that has raised hundreds of thousands of dollars to help the woman now relocate her family.

 In the video, a man in Rochester, a city roughly 90 miles (145 kilometers) south of Minneapolis, confronts the woman for calling a 5-year-old boy the N-word.
 The woman appears to double-down on the racist term and flips off the man confronting her with both of her middle fingers.